SerhanMiah/VideoGameOnlineShop/README.md

 Phase 2, though challenging, was a testament to the importance of meticulous planning.
 The schemas, models, and classes we designed and implemented are now ready to support the next stages of our Video Game Management System.
 The road ahead is exciting, and we eagerly look forward to the challenges and triumphs that lie in wait.

-### Phase 3: Integrating Backend and Frontend:
+### Phase 3: Bridging Backend with Frontend:

-This phase was all about bringing our backend services and frontend interface together.
-Angular, a component-based framework, facilitated the smooth interaction between the user and our ASP.NET backend.
+In this phase, we integrated our backend services with the frontend interface.
+We employed Angular—a component-based framework—to ensure seamless communication with our ASP.NET backend.

-Started by creating seeding data using the models of games and its relationships.
-I started to build a few seeding data to test the application both the backend and frontend.
-Using insomia, I wanted to test if the application is able to retrieve the information from the required endpoints and HTTP request.
+**Seeding & Initial Tests**: I initiated the process by populating our system with test data derived from the video game models and their associated relationships.
+Using tools like Insomnia, I verified if the application correctly accessed information via designated endpoints and HTTP requests.

-API Creation: Leveraging ASP.NET, we crafted RESTful APIs to enable communication between the frontend and backend.
-Every video game and user action had its corresponding API endpoint, ensuring full system functionality.
-The same functionality based on the user's login, register and profile and the ability to generate JWT token for authenticating users.
+**API Development**: Using ASP.NET, we developed RESTful APIs to bridge the gap between our frontend and backend.
+This included endpoints for every video game function, user interactions, and specific features like user login, registration, profile management, and JWT token generation for user authentication.

-These endpoints creation was created in the Controller section and was seperated into different parts.
-The Auth controller was a struggle as I wanted to use JWT token to authenticate
+**Endpoint Organization**: We structured our endpoints within the Controller section, categorizing them to maintain clarity.
+Developing the Auth controller posed some challenges, particularly in integrating JWT tokens for authentication.

-Once these tests were carried out I started using swagger to see if I was able to retrieve the data in JSON format.
-I also used bearer token to authenticate the user in insomia and console log to see if the user were logged in.
-For a more dramatic feel I switched to toaster
+**Validation and Testing**: With Swagger, I validated data retrieval in JSON format.
+Additionally, I used bearer tokens in Insomnia and console logs to check user authentication.
+To enhance user feedback and provide a dynamic user experience, I integrated toaster notifications.

+---

 ### Phase 4 Styling the Frontend